firecomm/firecomm-documentation/Getting Started/intro.md

 const { Server } = require( 'firecomm' );
 const server = new Server();
 ```
-#### 4. Define the server-side handlers for our `FileTransfer` service.
+## 4. Define the server-side handlers for our `FileTransfer` service.

-Let's define handler functions for our two FileTransfer methods.
-Method handler functions will contain the server-side logic for our two services.
-Let's start by defining the handlers for our `FileTransfer` service in a `fileTransferHandlers.js` file which will live inside our `server` folder.
+Let's define handler functions for our two `FileTransfer` `rpc` methods.
+Method handler functions will contain the server-side logic for our `service`s.
+Let's create a `fileTransferHandlers.js` file which will live inside our `server` folder.

 ```javascript
 // /server/fileTransferHandlers.js